Willetton Tigers: Background

-Willetton Basketball Association (WBA) was formed in 1973 as a division of the Willetton Sports Club (WSC), with teams representing the club competing in the Canning Districts Basketball Association in Riverton.
-Following strong growth in participation, four outdoor courts were established in 1978/79 at the current site of Willetton Basketball Stadium on Burrendah Boulevard and Willetton basketball teams relocated from Canning to form its own domestic competition.
-In 1979/80, Tangney District Basketball Association was formed by amalgamating Melville Districts Basketball Association and Willetton Basketball Division of WSC.
+In 1971, a chance meeting set in motion the formation of the Basketball Division of the Willetton Sports Club (WSC).
+In 1973, the Basketball Division of WSC was formed.
+At this time, teams representing the Basketball Division of WSC competed in the Canning Districts Basketball Association in Riverton.

+In 1978–79, following strong growth in numbers for basketball, the council built four asphalt outdoor courts at the Burrendah / Willetton Reserve.
+At this time, Willetton basketball teams relocated from Canning Districts Basketball Association to form its own domestic competition as the Willetton Basketball Division of WSC.
+In 1979–80, Tangney Districts Basketball Association was formed by amalgamating Melville Districts Basketball Association and Willetton Basketball Division of WSC.
 Following further growth in numbers, the existing facility was expanded to eight outdoor courts, and by the end of 1985, a new four-court indoor stadium was completed.
 The stadium did not receive expansion until 2020, with an extra four courts added.

-In 1987, both the A-grade men's and women's teams won premierships, with the men reaching the grand final again in 1988.
+In 1987, the Tangney Tigers A-grade men's and women's teams won premierships in the District Competition.

+In 1988, Willetton Basketball Association (still a Division of WSC) was formed and Tangney Districts Basketball Association ceased to exist.
+The association became incorporated in 2004, and transitioned from being a Division of WSC to an Affiliate of WSC in 2007.
+In 2011, the WSC ceased to trade.

 SBL / NBL1 West

 1989 saw the formation of the State Basketball League (SBL) with both a men's and women's competition.
 Willetton, trading as the Tigers, entered a team into both the Men's SBL and Women's SBL.

-Over the first seven seasons of the SBL, the Tigers saw little success.
-In 1996, the women's team made their maiden WSBL Grand Final, where they lost 66–61 to the Swan City Mustangs.
-They went on to play in four straight grand finals, winning championships in 1997 and 1999.
-The Tigers women had another dominant run beginning in the mid-2000s, playing in six WSBL Grand Finals between 2004 and 2011, with championships coming in 2004, 2005, 2009, 2010 and 2011.
-The men's team meanwhile played in their first MSBL Grand Final in 2002, where they lost 101–97 to the Perry Lakes Hawks.
-In 2008, they played in their second MSBL Grand Final, where they lost 101–82 to the Goldfields Giants.
-In 2010, they played in their third MSBL Grand Final and won their maiden championship with a 107–96 win over the Lakeside Lightning.

-In 2015, the Tigers women played in their first WSBL Grand Final since 2011, where they were defeated 68–63 by the Rockingham Flames.
-They returned to the grand final in 2016, where they won their eighth WSBL championship with a 60–58 win over the Joondalup Wolves.
+Between 1996 and 1999, the women's team played in four straight grand finals, winning championships in 1997 and 1999.
+They won back-to-back championships in 2004 and 2005 and then played in four straight grand finals between 2008 and 2011, winning a three-peat of championships between 2009 and 2011.
+In the 2011 grand final, Kate Malpass was named MVP for her game-winning shot and her 24 points, three rebounds, six assists and six steals.
+They returned to the grand final in 2015 and then won their eighth WSBL championship in 2016.

+The men's team made grand finals in 2002 and 2008 before winning their first championship in 2010.

 In 2021, the SBL was rebranded as NBL1 West.
 The Tigers women were crowned minor premiers in the inaugural NBL1 West season and reached their 13th grand final, where they defeated the Joondalup Wolves 65–54 to win their ninth championship.
 They returned to the grand final in 2022, where they lost 87–61 to the Warwick Senators.
+They reached their third straight grand final in 2023, where they lost 68–61 to the Cockburn Cougars.
+In 2024, the Tigers men reached the grand final for the first time since 2010, where they lost 91–89 to the Mandurah Magic.